 The ideal demat and target account offers a seamless and user-friendly interface with analytical tools at low or zero brokerage. m.Stock offers all these features and more and lets you buy shares, futures and options, IPOs, currencies and mutual funds.

 Different brokers have different fee structures for demat and trading accounts.
-With m.Stock, you can open a demat and trading account at a one-time brokerage fee of ₹999 for a lifetime.
+On m.Stock, you can open a free demat.
+By opening free demat account you can avail the benefit of zero brokerage on Equity Delivery, IPO, ETFs and Mutual Fund orders.

 Theoretically, it is possible to have a trading account without a demat account, but stockbroking firms generally open a demat account for customers with a trading account at no additional cost.